 The Spring Student Symposium is an all-campus event that provides students an opportunity to showcase their academic projects to a campus-wide audience in a professional conference setting.

-A full day of student presentations currently scheduled for Friday, April 16, 2021, the symposium allows students of all academic disciplines and graduation years to present independent research through oral presentations, posters, and artwork.
-Classes are canceled, allowing the entire Middlebury community to come out for a day of intellectual inquiry and inspiration.
+A celebratory day for student presentations currently scheduled for Tuesday, May 11, 2021, the symposium allows students of all academic disciplines and graduation years to present independent research through oral presentations, posters, and artwork.
+Classes are canceled, allowing the entire Middlebury community to come out to enjoy the intellectual inquiry and inspiration.

 Since its start in 2007, the event has grown to showcase the academic and creative works of more than 275 students annually.
 Students from all classes and all disciplines are encouraged to apply to present.